-- 1) Determine resistivity of a given steel and brass wire. - 2) Find the velocity of ultrasonic waves in a liquid. - 3) Measure the thickness of thin materials. - 4) Determine the band gap of a given semiconductor. - 5) Understand the applications of opto electronic devices
+- 1. To determine resistivity of a given steel and brass wire. - 2.
+To find the velocity of ultrasonic waves in a liquid. - 3.
+To measure the thickness of a thin materials. - 4.
+To determine the band gap of a given semiconductor. - 5.
+Diffraction patterns can be formed by light passing through a series of fine lines - 6.
+Applications of opto electronic devices